abiliocastro/abiliocastro/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Sofware Engineering student at Federal University of Ceará - Brazil and also a Junior Back-End Developer at Greenmile, a Brazilian IT Company that now is part of Decartes Systems Group.
+I'm a Junior Back-End Developer at Greenmile, a Brazilian IT Company that now is part of Decartes Systems Group.
+I have a bachelor degree in Sofware Engineering at Federal University of Ceará - Campus Quixadá - Brazil

 #### Programming Languages and Frameworks I'm studying/working
 - Java